hacky1997/Jarvis/NEW_FUNCTIONALITIES.md

 It also has the feature to tweet in two different ways, either by writing the tweet manually or by using the copied text on clipboard.
 **To tweet just type**: twitter tweet and follow the directions given.

+### Cricket Scores
+Jarvis will fetch ongoing cricket matches' data and displays the list of matches to choose from and further shows live score, full scorecard as well as commentary.
+**To get scores type**: cricket and follow the directions given.